proppy/rad-lab/README.md

 RAD Lab enables users to deploy infrastructure on Google Cloud Platform (GCP) to support specific use cases.
 Infrastructure is created and managed through [Terraform](https://www.terraform.io/) in conjunction with support scripts written in Python.
 The templates, code, and documentation for each use case are bundled into [modules](./modules).

 Each module comes with an initial sample configuration that can be deployed via the [RAD Lab Launcher](./radlab-launcher).
-Teams with experience in Terraform can use the Terraform modules in the [/modules-directory](./modules) directly, to integrate the codebase with their existing CI/CD infrastructure.
+Teams with experience in Terraform can use the Terraform modules in the [/modules](./modules) directory directly, to integrate the codebase with their existing CI/CD infrastructure.

 For any issues, please create an issue in the Issue tracker of the repository, following the provided templates.